-The parking lot is the customers’ first and last access to your establishment under your safe handling.
+The parking lot is the customers’ first and last access and interaction to your establishment.
 This includes signage, lighting, and posted placards concerning loitering.

 A lot can go on at your front door.
 You're looking for intoxicated persons, individuals who may pose a potential security risk, and minors.